Support Us Button Widget

 Photo courtesy of City of San Antonio

 San Antonio’s Diwali Festival of Lights returns to Hemisfair this Saturday, Nov.
-5 for its 14th annual event celebrating Indian culture and traditions.
+5 for its 14th annual event.

 This year’s event holds special significance as it also marks the 75th anniversary of the foundation of the Republic of India.
 Representatives of the Indian government will be in attendance at this year’s event.